SSD2015/Lab1-TeamGuro/UseCases.md

 ###Use Case 1.1 : STUDENT OR TEACHER LOG IN THE GAME
-- Student/Teacher fill his/her ID for username
+- Student/Teacher fills his/her ID for username
-- Student/Teacher fill his/her password
+- Student/Teacher fills his/her password
-- Student/Teacher press log in button.
+- Student/Teacher presses log in button.

 ###Use Case 2.1 : STUDENT SELECT MODE
-- After student log in
-- Student see 2 modes shown on the center of the screen which are single player mode and multiplayer mode.
+- After student logs in, student sees 2 modes shown on the center of the screen which are Single Player mode and Multiplayer mode.
 - Student selects the mode he/she wants to play.

 ###Use Case 2.2 : TEACHER SELECT MODE
-- Teacher see his/her own profile on the top of the screen.
+- Teacher sees his/her own profile on the top of the screen.
-- Teacher see 3 modes in the screen which are Single Player mode, Multi-Player mode and Add Question mode.
+- Teacher sees 3 modes in the screen which are Single Player mode, Multi-Player mode and Add Question mode.

 ###Use Case 3 : STUDENT PLAY SINGLE MODE
-- Student select single mode.
+- Student selects single mode.
 - A 6x5 Table is showing on the center of the screen which each column represent different topics about Object Oriented Principle.
-- Each box has different questions and show different points and points depend on its difficulties.
+- Each box has different questions and its points.
+The higher the score, the hader the question.
-- Student choose one box out of 30.
+- Student chooses one box out of 30.
 - A question is shown on the screen.
-- Student answer the question in the time given.
+- Student answers the question in the time given.
-- Student fill the answer in the given box.
+- Student fills the answer in the given box.
-- Student submit the correct answer, then the students gain points of that question.
+- Student submits the correct answer, then the students gain points of that question.
-- Student answer the wrong answer, then student gain no point.
+- Student answers the wrong answer, then student gain no point.
-- Student repeat choosing box and answer.
+- Student repeats choosing box and answer.
-- The points is shown after student answer all 30 questions.
+- The points will be shown after student answers every questions.
-- The game ended.
+- The game is over.

 ###Use Case 4 : STUDENT SELECTS ROOM FOR MULTIPLAYER MODE
 - After student selects multiplayer mode, student joins the lobby.